-The course is currently conducted in person; however, the format of individual classes may be subject to changes due to possible precautions resulting from the Covid-19 pandemic.
-If the pandemic situation changes, the course will continue in an online format via MS Teams for lectures and individual classes.
+The course is currently conducted in person; however, the format of individual classes may be subject to changes.

 Assignment Assessment Criteria:

 Students are advised to consider the following evaluation criteria to assess their preparation for assignments.
 Students will be evaluated based on their ability to communicate and organize information from primary and secondary sources according to the following requirements: